-We may invest in the stock of a foreign corporation which is classified as a "passive foreign investment company" (within the meaning of Section 1297 of the Code), or "PFIC."
-As a result, we may be subject to U.S. federal income tax on a portion of any "excess distribution" or gain from the disposition of such shares.
-Additional charges in the nature of interest may be imposed on us in respect of deferred taxes arising from such distributions or gains.
-This additional tax and interest may apply even if we make a distribution in an amount equal to any "excess distribution" or gain from the disposition of such shares as a taxable dividend by us to our shareholders.
-In lieu of the increased income tax and deferred tax interest charges on excess distributions on and dispositions of a PFIC's shares, we can elect to treat the underlying PFIC as a "qualified electing fund," provided that the PFIC agrees to provide us with adequate information regarding its annual results and other aspects of its operations.
-With a "qualified electing fund" election in place, we must include in our income each year our share (whether distributed or not) of the ordinary earnings and net capital gain of a PFIC.
-In the alternative, we can elect, under certain conditions, to mark-to-market at the end of each taxable year our PFIC shares.
-We would recognize as ordinary income any increase in the value of the PFIC shares and as an ordinary loss (up to any prior income resulting from the mark-to-market election) any decrease in the value of the PFIC shares.
-With a "mark-to-market" or "qualified electing fund" election in place on a PFIC, we might be required to recognize in a year income in excess of its actual distributions on and proceeds from dispositions of the PFIC's shares.
-Any such income would be subject to the RIC distribution requirements and would be taken into account for purposes of the 4% U.S. federal excise tax (described above).
+The Fund may invest in the stock of a foreign corporation which is classified as a "passive foreign investment company" (within the meaning of Section 1297 of the Code), or "PFIC."
+As a result, the Fund may be subject to U.S. federal income tax on any "excess distribution" or gain from the disposition of such shares.
+Additional charges in the nature of interest generally will be imposed on the Fund in respect of deferred taxes arising from such excess distributions or gains.
+This additional tax and interest may apply even if the Fund makes a distribution as a taxable dividend in an amount equal to (1) any "excess distribution" or (2) gain from the disposition of such shares.
+Provided that the PFIC agrees to provide the Fund with adequate information regarding its annual results and other aspects of its operations,. the Fund can elect to treat the PFIC as a 'qualified electing fund," or QEF.
+In lieu of the foregoing requirement, the Fund will be required to include in income each year its proportionate share of the ordinary earnings and net capital gain of the QEF, even if such income is not distributed by the QEF.
+In the alternative, we can elect, under certain conditions, to mark-tomarket at the end of each taxable year our PFIC shares.
+In such case, the Fund would recognize as ordinary income any increase in the value of the PFIC shares and as an ordinary loss (up to any prior income resulting from the mark-to-market election) any decrease in the value of the PFIC shares.
+Under either election, the Fund might be required to recognize in a year income in excess of its actual distributions on and proceeds from dispositions of the PFIC's shares.
+Any such income would be subject to the Annual Distribution Requirements and would be taken into account for purposes of the 4% U.S. federal excise tax (described above).
+No assurances can be given that any such election will be available or that, if available, we will make such an election.
+Income inclusions from a QEF will be "good income" for purposes of the 90% Gross Income Test provided that they are derived in connection with our business of investing in stocks and securities or the QEF distributes such income to us in the same taxable year to which the income is included in the Fund's income.